jayp7536/EchoShop/README.md

 # EchoShop

-An OCR-based grocery navigation system for people with disabilities.
+An OCR-based grocery navigation system for those who are visually impaired.